kevinjdev/Ticketing/README.md

 * Add **NGINX Ingress Controller** to your Kubernetes Cluster (https://kubernetes.github.io/ingress-nginx/deploy/)
 * Edit skaffold.yaml and replace all instances of 'kevinjdev' with your docker Id
 * In the infra directory replace all instances of 'kevinjdev' with your docker Id
-* In the client/api/build-client.js file comment out baseURL 'http://www.kevinjdev.xyz/' and uncomment the ingress-nginx-controller address
 * In your local computer's host file add the following on a new line: **127.0.0.1 ticketing.dev**
 * Add two secrets for JWT_KEY and STRIPE_KEY to your project with the following commands.
 You can obtain a Stripe API key from (https://www.stripe.com)
 a) kubectl create secret generic jwt-secret --from-literal=JWT_KEY=someRandomString